See The World, Safely.

 Speak with one of our healthcare professionals to determine which vaccines or medications are right for your trip to The Caribbean.
 Recommendations will be based upon your destination, itinerary, and current health status.

-We offer travel health consultations for all Caribbean destinations:
+We offer travel health consultations for all Central American destinations:

 - Protect yourself from mosquito bites.
 This includes covering up, using insect repellent and staying in enclosed air-conditioned accommodations.
 You may also consider pre-treating clothing and travel gear with insecticides and sleeping under a bed net.